blaisewang/img2latex-mathpix/README.md

 APP_KEY=YOUR_APP_KEY
 ```

 Replace `YOUR_APP_ID` and `YOUR_APP_KEY` with your API keys.

 Put the `config` file in the same directory location as the executable app.
 For example, if you are using native build version `Image2LaTeX-x.x.x.zip`, place it to extracted location `Image2LaTeX-x.x.x/bin/` .

 Otherwise, this app will create a template `config` in the aforementioned location at the first launch.
-Replace your creaditals before the first request is submitted.
+Replace your credentials before the first request is submitted.

-**Do not share your `config` file with others.** This app will also not send your API keys to others except for MathpixOCR API server (see [OCRRequest.java](https://github.com/blaisewang/img2latex-mathpix/blob/master/src/main/java/OCRRequest.java) to learn how your API keys are used).
+**Do not share your `config` file with others.**
+This app will also not send your API keys to others except for MathpixOCR API server (see [OCRRequest.java](https://github.com/blaisewang/img2latex-mathpix/blob/master/src/main/java/OCRRequest.java) to learn how your API keys are used).

 ## Usage